Gunjuzone/International-Writers-Conference-2021/README.md

 To get a local copy up and running follow these simple steps:

 1. Go to the [repository page](https://github.com/Gunjuzone/International-Writers-Conference-2021/tree/mobile-version).
-2. Press the "Code" button and copy the link.
-3. Clone it using git command `git clone <link>`.
+2. git clone the repository using git command `git clone <link>`.
+3. cd into the folder
+4. git checkout branchName (mobile-version) using git command `git checkout <branchName>`.
+5. Open home.html or about.html with live server

 ## :blue_book: Learning Objectives